tanamim/MIN16/README.md

 ### Introduction

-In this guide, you will learn how to design a computer processor and to build onto a chip via programmable way.
+In this guide, you will learn how to design a computer processor and build it onto a chip via programming.
 This guide is perfect for people who have some experience with digital logic and gates and with programming in assembler language.
-After learning this step-by-step guide, you'll be able to design and build your own CPU using Field Programmable Gate Array ([FPGA](ttps://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=502)).
+After learning this step-by-step guide, you'll be able to create your own CPU using Field Programmable Gate Array ([FPGA](ttps://www.terasic.com.tw/cgi-bin/page/archive.pl?Language=English&CategoryNo=165&No=502)).

 The MIN16 processor is a 16-bit CPU that was built as a term project at Harvard ([CSCI E-93](http://sites.fas.harvard.edu/~cscie287/fall2017/)).
 In this repository, the source code for MIN16 processor, sample assembly program, and useful tools are provided.